B70 Lymphadenitis acute (ICD-10:L04.9)

 Physical Examination

-• Palpate the affected lymph nodes to assess for tenderness, size, and consistency.
+• Systematic palpation of affected lymph nodes to assess size, consistency, tenderness, and mobility[23]

-• Examine the skin over the affected lymph nodes for redness, warmth, or signs of abscess formation.
+• Examination of skin overlying lymph nodes for erythema, warmth, or signs of fluctuation indicating abscess formation[24]

 Laboratory Tests

-• Complete blood count (CBC): Elevated white blood cell count may indicate an infection.
+• Complete blood count (CBC): Elevated white blood cell count (leukocytosis) with left shift indicates bacterial infection[27]

 Diagnostic Imaging